Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 Immunotherapy is not used when the allergen, such as penicillin and other drugs, can be avoided.
 However, if people need to take a drug that they are allergic to, immunotherapy, closely monitored by a doctor, can be done to desensitize them.

-In immunotherapy, tiny amounts of the allergen are usually injected under the skin.
-The dose is gradually increased until a dose adequate to control symptoms (maintenance dose) is reached.
-A gradual increase is necessary because exposure to a high dose of the allergen too soon can cause an allergic reaction.
+In immunotherapy, tiny amounts of the allergen are either injected under the skin or given by mouth, depending on the specific allergen.
+The first dose is so small that even an allergic person does not react to it.
+However, the small dose starts to get the person's immune system used to the allergen.
+Then the dose is gradually increased.
+Each increase is so small that the immune system still does not react.
+The dose is increased until the person is not reacting to the same amount of allergen that once caused symptoms.
+This dose is their maintenance dose.
+A gradual increase is necessary because exposure to too much allergen too soon can cause an allergic reaction.
 Injections are usually given once or twice a week until the maintenance dose is reached.
 Then injections are usually given every 2 to 4 weeks.
 The procedure is most effective when maintenance injections are continued throughout the year, even for seasonal allergies.

-Alternatively, high doses of the allergen may be placed under the tongue (sublingual) and held there for a few minutes, then swallowed.
+Alternatively, doses of the allergen may be placed under the tongue (sublingual) and held there for a few minutes, then swallowed.
 The dose is gradually increased, as for injections.
 The sublingual technique is relatively new, and how often the dose should be given has not been established.
 It ranges from every day to 3 times a week.
-Extracts for grass pollen or house dust mite, placed under the tongue, can be used to help prevent allergic rhinitis.
+Extracts for grass pollen, ragweed, or house dust mite, placed under the tongue, can be used to help prevent allergic rhinitis Allergic Rhinitis Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold or a seasonal allergy.
+Colds and... read more .

 Immunotherapy for peanut allergy may also be given by mouth.
 The person receives the first several doses of the allergen over the course of a single day while in a doctor's office or clinic.
 The person then takes the allergen at home.
 Each time the dose is increased, the first dose of the higher dosage is given under a doctor's supervision.